wp-plugins/edge-suite/readme.txt

 More resources can be found at <a href="http://edgedocks.com/">EdgeDocks.com</a>.

 The plugin has been intensively tested over the last couple of months and seems to be rather stable, it is up to you though if you want to try and use it in production.
 If you experience any problems please read the FAQ before opening an issue in the support section.

-If you like the plugin please vote for it and let us know that it works for your wordpress version.
+WARNING: Future versions of Edge Animate might not be supported!
+The development of the Edge Suite plugin has been very time consuming due to the constant change of the
+Edge Animate runtime.
+I can not keep this up and am therefore not sure that I can support future versions.
+If you are interested in taking over the plugin for further development please contact me.
+Take a look at the FAQ for manual integration of animations as an alternative to the plugin.

 == Features ==